basicallynewbie/lotus/README.md

 # notice

-incus v3 changed json format. but you can use https://github.com/basicallynewbie/bamboo to convert v2 to v3 or generate.
+lotus v3 changed json format. but you can use https://github.com/basicallynewbie/bamboo to convert v2 to v3 or generate.

 # how to use